Income protection cover can be provided to workers but only if it's from a general insurer

 Income protection insurance can cover Australian workers for redundancy if the policy comes from a general insurer.
 However, for income protection policies that come from life insurers, there is no redundancy cover.

-Income protection policies that cover involuntary redundancy
+Income protection policies that offer cover to redundant workers

 Are there any other features that provide support during redundancy?

 There is still some support on income protection policies from life insurance companies in the event the worker is made redundant.
 These benefits may include:

 - Involuntary Unemployment Waiver: Premiums waived while policy-holder is involuntarily unemployed.
 Usually only available for a period of 6 months and the insured will need to provide evidence that they are actively seeking employment.